Noordwolde, Friesland: History

 The village was first mentioned in 1408 as Noortwolde, and means "northern woods".
 Noordwolde is a peat excavation village which developed at the intersection of the Hoofdstraat with the Kolonievaart.
 Up to the 19th century, it was the capital of the grietenij (predecessor of the municipality) Weststellingwerf.

 The Dutch Reformed church was built between 1639 and 1640 as a replacement of its medieval predecessor.
 The church was enlarged in 1853.

 Noordwolde was home to 1,792 people in 1840.
 In the mid-19th century, Noordwolde became a centre for weaving, basket making and chair production.
 In 1912, a weaving school was founded in Noordwolde.
 The building nowadays houses a museum dedicated to weaving.

+The rattan industry brought Noordwolde national fame.
+This industry arose by chance around 1825.
+By 1860, some two hundred families were already engaged in this cottage industry.
+During the First World War and the subsequent economic crisis, rattan exports stalled, and the industry largely came to an end.